Central Pacific 173: Miniature replicas

 In 1939, noted railroad historian Gerald M. Best constructed a 1/2-inch (1:24) scale model of the #173 using scale drawings provided by Southern Pacific draftsman David L. Joslyn, based on specifications recovered by the latter from a warehouse of old SP records.
 Best's model was built for operation at the Golden Gate International Exposition and was placed on display in his home after the exposition ended.

 In 1948, Best's #173 model was shown to Walt Disney, who then decided to construct his own 1:8 scale model of the engine for his proposed rideable miniature railroad, the Carolwood Pacific Railroad.
 Drawings for Disney's model were likewise provided by Joslyn, with #173's proportions scaled down to 1.5 inches to one foot.
-Disney's #173, named "Lilly Belle" operated from 1950-53 on his backyard Carolwood Pacific Railroad.
+Disney's #173, named "Lilly Belle" operated from 1950 to 1953 on his backyard Carolwood Pacific Railroad.
 After the railroad was shut down, the 173 model was displayed in Disneyland's Main Street station for nearly 50 years, before moving to the new Walt Disney Family Museum, dedicated to Disney's legacy.

 At the Disneyland Railroad, the C.K.
 Holliday locomotive is also modeled after the #173, bearing a strong resemblance to it.

 1:8 scale models of the #173 have become very popular with "live steamer" railroad hobbyists.
 In fact, most build the #173 from castings.
 The most popular locomotives are made by the Railroad Supply Company.